Dan-Duran/virustotal-ip-rep/README.md

 - Fetches detailed information about IP addresses and domains from VirusTotal.
 - Provides security details (reputation score, malicious counts, etc.).
-- Outputs results to timestamped files in the `output` directory.
+- Outputs results to timestamped files in the `output` directory. (the output directory will be created on your first run)

 ## Prerequisites